Kain writes video game articles that include tips, tricks, and tutorials. He is especially enthusiastic about horror games.

-It's important to understand that horses can die permanently in the world of Red Dead Redemption 2.
+It's important to understand that horses can die permanently.
 They can die by falling from great heights, bumping into trees or other obstacles, or can be shot by enemies.
 Always carry a Horse Revive to help your critically wounded horse.
 They can be purchased from stables or found in the world.

 This article will provide information on how to obtain the best horses that are fast, rare, and expensive.
 It will also explain how to improve your horse stats in the game.